How the Imaging

 The chip's target area (the small rectangular area near the center of this photo) contains from hundreds-of-thousands to millions of pixel (picture element) points.
 Each point can electrically respond to the amount of light focused on its surface.

 A very small section of a chip is represented below -- enlarged thousands of times.
-The individual pixels are shown in blue.
+The individual pixels (picture elements) are shown in blue.

 Differences in image brightness detected at each of these points on the surface of the chip change that light into electric voltages.